quantenschaum/egg-incubator/README.md

 The DHT22 T/H probe has it's data pin connected on pin 3, a 10k pullup resistor might be neccessary.

 The air vent servo is connected to pin 11.

+The buzzer is connected between ground and A2.

 ![schematic](incubator_schematic.png)